-- ✓ Adoption Support Plans
+✓Adoption Support Plans

-- √ Contact arrangements
+- ✓ Contact arrangements

 - ✓ Issues of concern, which they feel the Agency needs to put right.

 - ✓ Quality assurance matters

 The Agency Decision Maker will then consider the panel's recommendations before making a decision.
-Whether a child should be placed for adoption is now the decision of the Decision Maker and is no longer presented to the full adoption panel.
+Whether a child should be placed for adoption is now the decision of the Decision Maker and is no longer presented to the full adoption panel apart from where a child is relinquished.